Radcliff Camera, Oxford

 The qualifications

-In the broadest terms, they are looking for young leaders -- people who can connect theory to practice, emotion to reason, individual to community.
+In the broadest terms, they are looking for young leaders in their fields or in their communities -- people who can connect theory to practice, emotion to reason, individual to group.
 They want involved people who exhibit a restless curiosity and a rigorous compassion for others.
 In their interviews, candidates are commonly asked, "What is your greatest accomplishment?"
 The selectors want to know if that accomplishment includes a dimension of outreach, whether it be serving the greater scientific community or improving the circumstances of the less advantaged.

 Rhodes Scholarships